wzid/phi/README.md

 }
 ```

+## Prerequisites
+You will need llvm installed along with coreutils on MacOS.
+I forget how to install llvm correctly, it may just be `brew install llvm`
+CoreUtils is `brew install coreutils`

 ## Build Commands

 The project uses a Makefile to build and test the compiler.
 Here are the available commands: